ian-griptape-ai/griptape/docs/griptape-cloud/tools/create-tool.md

 ### Quickstart With Samples and Templates

-To get started with Structures in the Cloud, check out the [managed-tool-template on GitHub](https://github.com/griptape-ai/managed-tool-template) or deploy one of the [griptape-sample-tools from GitHub](https://github.com/griptape-ai/griptape-sample-tools/tree/main).
+To get started with Tools in the Cloud, deploy one of the [griptape-sample-tools from GitHub](https://github.com/griptape-ai/griptape-sample-tools/tree/main).